-The subject site has been recently redeveloped to a modern industrial complex.
-It is considered that considerations under the SEPP equivalent would have been considered at the time of the assessment of the building with basement.
-The proposal seeks a change of use and no excavation works, on this basis it is considered the proposal is not inconsistent with the considerations of the SEPP.
+The subject site is currently a dwelling house.
+The proposal seeks a change of use with no excavation works, on this basis it is considered the proposal is not inconsistent with the considerations of the SEPP.

 CANTERBURY-BANKSTOWN LOCAL ENVIRONMENTAL PLAN 2023 (AS AMENDED)